memgraph/docs/lab/style-script/gss-functions.md

 - `propertyName`: `String`
 - Returns: `Any``

-Returns the property with name `propertyName` of given graph node or graph edge.
+Returns the property with the name `propertyName` of given graph node or graph edge.

 Example:
 - `label: AsText(Property(node, "name"))` creates a label using the node's